 -2 cups bone broth or any chicken or vegetable broth, or water

 -Juice of 1 lemon

 -Sea Salt (as directed below)

 - Break down cauliflower and wash, then put into a medium-sized soup pot with carrots.
 Add water until the pot is full to about an inch or so above the vegetables.
 Stir in a pinch of sea salt.

 - Place pot onto the stove at medium-high heat.
 Once the water starts to boil, set a timer for 20 minutes.
 (Tip: Leave a wooden spoon in the pot, resting on the side of the pot, to keep the water from boiling over.)

 - Meanwhile, preheat oven to 375°F.

-- Cut broccoli into very small florets (photo for reference included in notes).
+- Cut broccoli into very small florets.
 It should amount to approximately 4 cups of broccoli.
 Toss the broccoli with 2 tbsp olive oil and a sprinkle of sea salt, then spread onto a greased baking sheet and roast in the oven for 10-12 minutes.
 When finished, set aside to cool.

 - When the cauliflower and carrots are fork tender after boiling for 20 minutes (check to be sure and add more time if necessary), carefully drain the water from the pot.

 - Carefully place the cauliflower and carrots into a blender.
 Add the broth, nutritional yeast, lemon juice, garlic powder, and 1/4 teaspoon sea salt.
 Blend until well-combined and velvety.